NIXBLACK11/DataStructures-Algorithms/README.md

 # DataStructures-Algorithms
-programs of all types of linked list ,trees and graphs.
+Contains programs of all types of linked list ,trees and graphs.
+Test folder has all correct forms
+For personal storage